Samsung: Affiliates

-Samsung Heavy Industries is a shipbuilding and engineering company headquartered in Seoul.
-It was founded in August 1974.
+Samsung Heavy Industries is a shipbuilding and engineering company headquartered in Seoul, founded in August 1974.
 Its principal products are bulk carriers, container vessels, crude oil tankers, cruisers, passenger ferries, material handling equipment steel and bridge structures.
 It achieved total revenues of 13,358.6 billion won in 2011 and is the world's second-largest shipbuilder by revenues (after Hyundai Heavy Industries).
-Samsung Heavy Industries is listed on the Korea Exchange stock market (number 010140).
+It is listed on the Korea Exchange stock market (number 010140).